acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/README.md

 ## Data

-For this tutorial we will use an alignment file of 13 HIV *env* gene sequences from Sweden.
+For this tutorial we will use an alignment file of 13 HIV-1 *env* gene V3 region sequences from Sweden.
 This dataset was first published in 1997 [[Leitner et al., 1997](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC191698/)], and is quite unique as the transmission history is exactly known for these samples.
 This same dataset was later analised for signs of selection by [Yang et al., 2000](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).

+The *env* gene is in fact one of the best-known examples of adaptive evolution (see, e.g. [Yamaguchi and Gojobori, 1997](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC19779/)).
+This can be expected, as this gene is the one that allows the virus to target and attach to specific cell types, as well as to infiltrate the target cell membrane.
+The selective pressure on this gene presumably comes from the surveillance of the host immune system.

 For such analyses we need an alignment of homologous protein-coding DNA sequences that start with the 1st codon position and end with a 3rd.
 We will use an alignment file in PhyLip format, `HIVenvSweden.phy`, and the corresponding phylogenetic tree file, `HIVenvSweden.trees`.